Laith-Alayassa/Gas_Thrifter/README.md

     -  class based views
     -  URLS/Paths and redirecting
     -  template/template inheritance
- 2. SQLite
+ 2. Creating and using Models and migrations
- 3. Learned more CSS and increased my knowledge about http (POST, GET, etc...)
+ 4. Learned more CSS and increased my knowledge about http (POST, GET, etc...)